WoofGrrrr/file-system-broker/README.md

 This is a limitiation of the underlying code in Thunderbird that performs the actual file system operations.

-The length of the pathName *does* depend on where the Thunderbird places the user's profile directory on the given system.
+The length of the pathName *does* depend on where Thunderbird places the user's profile directory on the given system.
+Keep that in mind.

 <br>